LibrariesHacked/librarieshacked-web-content/articles/catchment.md

 Template: blogpage
 ---

 What is a library catchment area?
-For public libraries, it's often used to describe the area covered by the home locations of library users.
+It's often used to describe the area covered by the locations of library users.

 Interpretations vary.
-Is it the area within which people are reasonably able to access the library e.g. a certain mile radius or travel time?
-Is it based on home locations of registered members of the library, or just those who have been 'borrowers' within the last year?
+Is it the area where people are reasonably able to get to the library e.g. a certain mile radius or travel time?
+Is it based on home locations of registered members of the library, or those who have been recent 'borrowers'?
 Or, is it the area from which ALL visitors to the library may come (which for some tourist destinations could be very large)?

 For library services, defining catchment may depend on what they wish to achieve.

 - to assess library locations (static and mobile) to see if these are spread appropriately.
-- to understand which demographics (e.g. based on income or age) are most likely to be library users.
+- to understand which demographics (e.g. based on income or age) are most likely to be users of a library.
 - to understand which communities aren't currently library users.
-- to tailor services of libraries based on existing membership.
+- to tailor library services based on existing membership.

-Analysis of a service is often done before a consultation exercise.
+Analysis of a service is often done prior to a consultation exercise.
 But geographic intelligence, which in turn gives intelligence about people and services, is always important.
-It is necessary to understand the residents that each library serves (and *could* serve), and the different requirements that may go along with that.
+It is necessary to understand the people each library serves (or *could* serve), and the different requirements that may go along with that.

 Introducing geography to ALL library-based data (e.g. simple monthly issue/visit stats) could stop these being 'one-off' exercises.
 The results of catchment profiling are often used for many years, rather than being treated as an ever-changing profile.